Code-Institute-Submissions/Milestone-Project-47/README.md

 ##### [CSS Validation](https://jigsaw.w3.org/css-validator/)
 This website was used to check the css file and there was no errors.

-##### 1. Easy to use
+##### 1.Easy to use
 The website simple for the user as it is one page, the user have been told what to do by scrolling down to learn more and there are links in the navbar that will take the user to the section they require.
 If the user wishes to return to a different section then they can simply click on the 'Back To Top' button and it will take them to the home page where they can click on the section they require in the navbar.

-##### 2. I want to know more about what cities in Morocco have to offer.
+##### 2. want to know more about what cities in Morocco have to offer.
 This user story will be achieved by going to the 'Where to Visit' section as the carousel will have brief information of each city and what they famous for.

 ##### 3. I want to see a map showing what hotels I can stay at, restaurants I can eat at and places I can visit.
 This user story will be achieved by going to the 'Travel Planning' section, first the user will need to fill in the search box of the city they would like to visit then when they have clicked on the city in the search box it will automatically zoom into the city they chose with markers on hotels by default, the user then can change the search for hotels by clicking on the buttons for restaurants or attractions and this will change the markers on the map.

 ##### 4. Images of Cities of Morocco
-If they user goes to the 'Where To Visit' section, they will be able to view the different cities of Morroco and they can just wait for the images to change in the carousel or use the arrows on the left or right side to change images.
+If the user goes to the 'Where To Visit' section, they will be able to view the different cities of Morroco and they can just wait for the images to change in the carousel or use the arrows on the left or right side to change images.

 ##### 5. Register Interest in Visiting Morocco
 The user can acheive this by going to the 'Book Your Visit' section which will allow them to fill out the form, when they have submited the form the modal will appear to confirm this and a email will be sent to the email address link with EmailS with the form's information.